 8. Saha A*, Kaul R*, Murakami M, Robertson ES.
 (2010).
 Tumor viruses and cancer biology: modulating signaling pathways for therapeutic intervention.
 Cancer Biol Ther., 10(10):961-78. * Equal contribution.

 9. Kumar P*, Saha A*, Robertson ES.
 (2010).
 Epstein-Barr virus Hijacks Cell-Cycle Machinery: EBV can perturb cellular pathways, contributing to the development of cancer.
 Microbe, 5: 1-6. * Equal contribution.

 10. Kumar P, Murakami M, Kaul R, Saha A, Cai Q and Robertson ES.
 (2009).
 Deregulation of Cell Cycle Machinery by the Epstein-Barr virus Nuclear Antigen 3C.
 Future Virology, 4(1):79-91.

 C. Book Chapters:

-- Saha A* and Robertson ES.
+1. Saha A* and Robertson ES.
+(2018).
 Microbiome and Human Malignancies.
 Robertson ES Ed.
 Caister-Horizon Press, London England.
-2018.
-Book Chapter. * Co-orresponding Author.
+Book Chapter. * Co-corresponding Author.